usa-npn/rnpn/cran-comments.md

 ## Resubmission

-This is a resubmission to fix backend service urls that have been migrated to the cloud.
+This is a resubmission to fix failed tests due to backend server migrations.

 ## Test environments